bcgov/ols-geocoder/faults.md

 -------: | --------------- | -----:
 <a name="ADDRESS.missing">ADDRESS.missing</a> | No address was found in an occupant-address request.
 Just an occupant name.|12
 <a name="CIVIC_NUMBER.missing">CIVIC_NUMBER.missing</a> | A given address didn't contain a civic number but one was found.|10
 <a name="CIVIC_NUMBER.notInAnyBlock">CIVIC_NUMBER.notInAnyBlock</a> | A given civic number is not in any known address range for a given street in a given locality.
-The street within the given locality is returned with a match precision of STREET.|10
+The street within the given locality is returned with a match precision of STREET.|1
 <a name="CIVIC_NUMBER_SUFFIX.notMatched">CIVIC_NUMBER_SUFFIX.notMatched</a> | A given civic number suffix for a given civic number and street was not found in a given locality.|1
 <a name="INITIAL_GARBAGE.notAllowed">INITIAL_GARBAGE.notAllowed</a> |Unrecognized words found at beginning of address and before a unit number or civic number.|3
 <a name="LOCALITY_GARBAGE.notAllowed">LOCALITY_GARBAGE.notAllowed</a> |Unrecognized words found between street and locality name.|3
 <a name="LOCALITY.isAlias">LOCALITY.isAlias</a>	| A given civic number and street were found in an alias of the given locality but not the locality itself.|Up to 20 points depending on alias confidence.
 For example, if Victoria aliases to Willis Point with a confidence of 80%, the penalty is 4 points.
 If the same alias had a confidence of 20%, the penalty would be 16
 <a name="LOCALITY.missing">LOCALITY.missing</a> | A given address didn’t contain a locality name but one was found that contains the given civic number and street.|10
 <a name="LOCALITY.notMatched">LOCALITY.notMatched</a> | A given locality does not contain a given civic number and street but another locality was found that does.|35
 <a name="LOCALITY.spelledWrong">LOCALITY.spelledWrong</a> | A given locality was spelled wrong but was successfully corrected to match a known locality.|2
-<a name="OCCUPANT_NAME.partiallyMatched">Occupant Name Partially Matched</a> | Some of the words in an occupant name were matched.
-A match with a full occupant name is returned.| Up to 10 points depending on how weak the partial match is.
 <a name="POSTAL_ADDRESS_ELEMENT.notAllowed">POSTAL_ADDRESS_ELEMENT.notAllowed</a> | An element of a mailing address was detected (e.g., PO, BOX nn, SS, RR nn, a postal code.
 All such elements are ignored.|1
 <a name="PROVINCE.missing">PROVINCE.missing</a> | A given address didn't contain a province code (e.g., BC)|1
 <a name="PROVINCE.notMatched">PROVINCE.notMatched</a> |	A province code other than BC was found|1